emmarodrigue/hunny/README.md

 ## What We Can do to Improve
 - We need to communicate more about what we're all looking for with new features since some people had disagreements about how some features were implemented.
+- **ThanhPham:** We should be more dedicated to the features that we committed so make it work properly, not just half-way.
+Team members should consider how related of each other's features/implementation before implementing anything.
 - **Emma:** Create tests for the features that we have already implemented so that we can ensure no new developments will prevent parts of our features from working as expected.
 I already have experience using Selenium to automate test cases and think that my skills there would contribute more to the overall success of the project.
 I will add test cases to a test directory in our project to measure my improvement in this area.
 - **Isaac:** I think what we could do to improve is refactor some of the code so it's cleaner and more readable.
 Fix a lot of the bugs that we had and make sure that things work as intended.
 There was a lot of code that we just threw together and made it work together.
 - **Saron:** We can improve on clarity with our end goal in a consistent manner.
 There was some miscommunication on what each feature would include more than a reasonable amount.
 Next time we can have each person draw out their vision and explain before implementing.
 This will also be useful to look back on while working!

 ## What is Currently Impeding Us from Performing Better
 - Some of us have different ideas about what pages and features should be included in the project at this point.
+- We have a little experience of back-end implementation with Django.
 - Although we have weekly meetings, commitments outside of class are preventing some of us from devoting more time to the project.

 ## Acknowledgements